THIS SITE IS INTENDED FOR US RESIDENTS 18 YEARS AND OLDER

 Please see full Prescribing Information, including Boxed WARNING regarding risk of serious infections, and Medication Guide for additional information.

 EMPAVELI is a paroxysmal nocturnal hemoglobinuria (PNH) treatment that you give yourself at home or wherever works for you (after receiving proper training).
-Each EMPAVELI infusion should take about 30 to 60 minutes.
+Self-administering EMPAVELI should take approximately 30 to 60 minutes.

-EMPAVELI is self-administered subcutaneously (just under the skin) with a commercially available infusion pump with a reservoir of at least 20 mL.
+EMPAVELI is self-administered subcutaneously (just under the skin) with the EMPAVELI Injector or a commercially available infusion pump with a reservoir of at least 20 mL.
 With EMPAVELI self-administration, there’s no need to plan days or vacations around infusion center visits.

 • No intravenous (IV) infusions